Luegreen/stock-analysis/README.md

   Refactoring enables a coder to reorganize and edit to create a more robust, faster, better commented and easier to read script.
 When analysing a script for refactoring, redundnacies become more clear and duplicate pathways can be reduced.
 It is also a good way to understand a program.

+  A disadvantage to refactoring is that you may spend a fair amount of time working with a code and not actually make it better.
+There are styles of coding and in refactoring you may make the code complient to your preference but not actually make it more robest.
+In some ways you will only gain a knowledge of the workings of the code... and I suppose you may make the code worse by having it take longer to process.

   **Advantages and Disadvantages of the original and refactored VBA script**

-  When refactoring the VBA script, I realized why the previous code worked and was able to undestand it on a deeper level.
+  When refactoring the VBA script, I realized why the previous code worked and was able to understand it on a deeper level.
 The names of each variable were changed to make them more intuitive and the code became more viable for adding a larger data base.
 The biggest take away was that the formatting took a substantial hit on the run time of the code.
 By combining formatting into the script itself, rather than have it be a stand alone script, the UX was much improved but the formatting choices made by the guide ended up usurping any refactoring advantage that had been created by the non-formatted processed script.

+  If I had more time and deeper skills, I'd like to refactor the piece of code that now had the ticker indexes listed by hard code.
+I could make the script just select the 'next' ticker code and I'd be curious to see if that ran faster than the hard code.
+Even if it wasn't faster, it would reduce potential human error and also make it more useful as a code block for analysis of other scripts.